csev/dj4e/assn/dj4e_install.md

     git clone https://github.com/csev/dj4e-samples
     cd ~/dj4e-samples
     pip install -r requirements4.txt

+The `pip` command can also take a few minutes to complete.
+Once it finishes and you get the `$` prompt again, check for a good instlal by running:

+    cd ~/dj4e-samples
     python manage.py check

 This is the normal output of running `check`: